 4. Complete Euthanasia Training, if applicable.

-If you are responsible for euthanasia, you must attend a hands-on euthanasia training session with RRF faculty/staff or an RRF-certified euthanasia trainer.
-Register to take a euthanasia training course with the RRF here.
+If you are responsible for euthanasia, you must attend a hands-on euthanasia training session with CMRU veterinary faculty/staff or an CMRU-certified euthanasia trainer.
+Register to take a euthanasia training course with the CMRU here.

 Note: See the instructions above for materials/links to complete these requirements